npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Fri, 21 Jun 2024 14:29:49 +0530
 ### [How Indian farm worker's death in Italy exposes ruthless exploitation of migrants](https://www.firstpost.com/explainers/how-indian-farm-workers-death-in-italy-exposes-ruthless-exploitation-of-migrants-13784705.html)

-Article found but Couldn't summarize
-Satnam Singh died two days after his arm was severed by heavy machinery.
-He was reportedly left for dead by his boss on the side of the road near his home in Italy’s Latina.
-Experts say thousands of Indian migrants work on farms in that region alone and that 400,000 agricultural workers in Italy are at risk of exploitation – most of them Indians
+The tragic death of Indian migrant worker Satnam Singh in Italy after a workplace accident has highlighted the exploitation faced by many migrant workers in the country.

+Singh, who was reportedly working illegally, sustained severe injuries from a machine while working in a melon greenhouse.
+His boss allegedly left him and his wife with his severed arm in a fruit box for an hour and a half before seeking medical help.
+He died in a hospital two days later.

+The incident brought attention to the "caporalato" system, a prevalent illegal gangmaster system where migrant workers are paid extremely low wages, forced to live in squalid conditions, and face physical and psychological abuse.
+Experts estimate that over 400,000 agricultural workers in Italy are at risk of exploitation, with most being Indians.

+The Italian government has promised to combat exploitation, but activists and labor groups continue to call for stronger action to protect these vulnerable workers.

 Fri, 21 Jun 2024 14:06:58 +0530
 ### [In Graphics: Gurus who spread yoga to the world](https://www.firstpost.com/explainers/in-graphics-gurus-who-spread-yoga-to-the-world-13784685.html)

-Article found but Couldn't summarize
-The international community is celebrating the 10th Yoga Day on 21 June, with enthusiasts displaying their skills and performing various asanas.
-As the world marks the event, let’s remember the gurus who helped popularise modern yoga beyond India
+The world celebrates the 10th International Day of Yoga on June 21st.
+Yoga enthusiasts are practicing various asanas to mark the occasion, recognizing yoga's benefits for both physical and mental health.

+Prime Minister Narendra Modi played a key role in promoting yoga globally, leading to the UN's resolution in 2014 declaring June 21st as International Yoga Day.
+As the world celebrates this milestone, the contributions of famous yoga gurus who helped popularize yoga beyond India are acknowledged.

 Fri, 21 Jun 2024 14:00:04 +0530
 ### [Thousands die during Hajj this year: Who is to blame?](https://www.firstpost.com/explainers/hajj-deaths-this-year-who-is-to-blame-13784684.html)

-Article found but Couldn't summarize
-More than 1,000 pilgrims have died during the Hajj this week.
-About half of the pilgrims who started the journey last Friday, are unregistered.
-Overcrowding and extreme heat are the major reasons behind the swelling number of fatalities
+Over 1,000 pilgrims died during this year's Hajj pilgrimage to Mecca, Saudi Arabia.
+Extreme heat with temperatures reaching 49 degrees Celsius (120 degrees Fahrenheit) and overcrowding are cited as major factors contributing to the fatalities.
+Many of the deaths were attributed to heatstroke, with vulnerable groups like the elderly and those with pre-existing conditions being particularly affected.
+Overcrowding, a recurring issue during the Hajj, exacerbated the situation, making it difficult to provide timely medical assistance.
+This year’s tragedy highlights the increasing risks posed by climate change to large gatherings like the Hajj, emphasizing the need for adaptation measures to ensure pilgrim safety.

 Fri, 21 Jun 2024 13:32:43 +0530
 ### [Explained: How every dispute in the South China Sea fits into Beijing's hegemonic ambitions](https://www.firstpost.com/explainers/explained-how-every-dispute-in-the-south-china-sea-fits-into-beijings-hegemonic-ambitions-13784637.html)